o1-labs/proof-systems/book/src/specs/kimchi.md

  final bound check is to make sure that the final result (`min_result`) is indeed the minimum one (meaning less than the modulus).

+A more optimized version of these constraints is able to reduce by 2 the number of constraints and by 1 the number of witness cells needed.
+The idea is to condense the low and middle limbs in one longer limb of 176 bits (which fits inside our native field) and getting rid of the low carry flag.
+With this idea in mind, the sole carry flag we need is the one located between the middle and the high limbs.

 You could lay this out as a double-width gate for chained foreign additions and a final row, e.g.:

 | col | `ForeignFieldAdd`       | chain `ForeignFieldAdd` | final `ForeignFieldAdd` | final `Zero`      |